enterspeedhq/enterspeed-docs/docs/tutorials/product-list-cms-pim/4-create-schemas.md

 ## Product Categories

-Finally, we need a _Product Categories_ schema, that references our _Product Category List_ schema.
+Finally, we need a _Product Categories_ schema.

 ```json
 {